International Booker Prize: 2019

-The 2019 prize was judged by Bettany Hughes (Chair), Maureen Freely, Angie Hobbs, Pankaj Mishra and Elnathan John.
 The longlist for the Man Booker International Prize was announced on 13 March 2019.
 The shortlist was announced on 9 April 2019.
 The winner was announced on 21 May 2019; Jokha Alharthi is the first author writing in Arabic to have won the Man Booker International Prize.
+Bettany Hughes said of Celestial Bodies that, "We felt we were getting access to ideas and thoughts and experiences you aren’t normally given in English.
+It avoids every stereotype you might expect in its analysis of gender and race and social distinction and slavery."